page 1

 I find the avant-garde theories wonderful for one who enjoys, as I do, unexpected & unpredictable neurochemical activity in one’s own brain.
 Indeed, I have seen some of the leading theoretical physicists themselves interviewed: their eyes like plates as they explain how the universe is made, why they believe these theories to be true & which experiments support them; while admitting with wonder that their puny minds are incapable of actually imagining these same truths.

 In the end though, the part of my superficial, autodidact, store of information which turned out to be the most fascinating to me was the basics, what the General & Special theories of relativity mean (& why Newton was wrong).
-Why the curvature of space by the gravity of massive objects shapes our universe, how time is incorporated as fourth dimension to the three dimensions our perceptions are capable of recognising.
+Why the curvature of space by the gravity of massive objects shapes our universe, how time is incorporated as fourth dimension to the three dimensions our perceptions are capable of recognizing.
 Why nothing with mass can travel faster than light** or how Heisenberg showed that real space, in the sense of nineteenth century ‘ether’, cannot exist.
 That however small the parcel of space, of vacuum, examined, one can never be sure it does not, or will not, contain matter before, during, or after examination.

 I remember a formal dinner I had attended before my unguided & sloppy study of physics began, where among the interesting guests, I found myself with the luck to be seated beside a research astronomer working at an important observatory in Texas.
 Never being one for small talk my conversation with him quickly turned to my trying to pump him for an eight year university education over a three hour meal.